 What's the best casual/street style golf shoe?

 Casual golf shoes are relative new comers to the golf shoe world, and have brought a whole new idea of what golf shoes can be.
 They are more often than not very stylish and versatile, meaning they are equally comfortable on and off the golf course.
 Just about all of them are spikeless as well.
 Though usually not as supportive as other types of golf shoes, street-style golf shoes are certainly comfortable and look fantastic.
-There are so many awesome ones to choose from, but we narrowed the list down, and the Callaway Highland tops the list, followed by the Adidas Adipure SP and Skechers GO GOLF Elite V.3.
+There are so many awesome ones to choose from, but we narrowed the list down, and the Callaway Highland tops the list, followed by the New Balance 574 Greens and TranisMathew's golf shoe, the Cuater MoneyMaker.
 The Callaway Highland amazes us because it looks like and maintains the comfort of a casual golf shoe, but peforms more like a performance golf shoe.